Coulee Corridor National Scenic Byway

 Colville Confederated Tribes Museum

-Grand Coulee Dam is located on the Colville Indian Reservation, home to a dozen tribes (Moses, Columbia, Wenatchee, Okanogan, Entiat-Chelan, Methow, Nez Perce, Palus, Nespelem, Colville, San Poil and Lake) and the resting place of the legendary Chief Joseph of the Nez Perce.
-Find the tall marble monument that marks his grave at the Colville tribal cemetery in Nespelem.
+This area is home to the Colville Indian Reservation which consists of a dozen tribes (Moses, Columbia, Wenatchee, Okanogan, Entiat-Chelan, Methow, Nez Perce, Palus, Nespelem, Colville, San Poil and Lake).
+Nearby Nespelem is also the final resting place of the legendary Chief Joseph of the Nez Perce.

 The history of these Native peoples is the subject of the Colville Confederated Tribes Museum, located in an A-frame in the town of Coulee Dam, on the reservation across from the Grand Coulee Dam.